 As mentioned, the goal is to compenetrate unity and multiplicity while keeping both aspects visible.
 This is because Mondrian believes that the two seemingly opposite aspects are actually the same thing observed now as one and now as multiple.
 Once again I recall the example of a tree observed from far (a synthetic green spot) and very close distance (an endless complexity).

-A single leaf actually unveils a multiplicity of parts:
+A single leaf actually unveils a multiplicity of parts similar to that of an entire tree:

 Unity and multiplicity are one and the same thing seen from different viewpoints in different moments.